A learning experience is one of those things that says, “You know that thing you just did? Don’t do that.”

 Douglas Adams, The Salmon of Doubt

 Douglas Adam was correct about Experience.
 It is a harsh teacher.
 The fact that words like “struggle”, “fail fast”, “don’t give up” are commonly used to describe some of its lessons, speaks about the inherent difficulty of the whole process — and none of it more visible anywhere than when learning something new.

 I feel responsible for the work I do and every moment that I spend in lab, and it is in this regard that I have decided to document my daily and weekly activities in a neatly maintained log book.
-These logs will describe the experiments I undertook in lab, any papers I read, or any profound personality or even a friend that I met.
+These logs will describe the experiments I undertook in lab, any papers I read, or even a friend that I met.
 This will not only serve as a milestone but also help as a marker to recollect and present whatever I have been able to learn.
 This intern diary is maintained at my GitHub profile and publicly accessible.
 I will be glad to have any pair of eyes going through them and offering their constructive criticism - regarding any approach I took or any mistake I made.

 While you may get a bit of idea about my work from these logs, I shall reserve the details for another post, mostly in order to stick to the essence of calling this a short.